Sir Thomas Buxton, 4th Baronet

 Sir Thomas Fowell Victor Buxton, 4th Baronet, JP (8 April 1865 – 31 May 1919) was a British aristocrat and philanthropist.

 Early life

 Victor Buxton, as he was known, was born on 8 April 1865.
-He was the son of Lady Victoria Noel Buxton and Sir Thomas Fowell Buxton of Woodredon Hall, Waltham Abbey, County of Essex.
+He was the son of Lady Victoria Noel and Sir Thomas Fowell Buxton of Woodredon Hall, Waltham Abbey, County of Essex.
 His father served as Governor of South Australia between 1895 and 1899.

 The great-grandson of Sir Thomas Fowell Buxton, a Member of Parliament (United Kingdom) and social reformer, his paternal grandparents were Catherine (née Gurney) Buxton (daughter of Samuel Gurney) and Sir Edward North Buxton, also an MP.
 His maternal grandfather was the Charles Noel, 1st Earl of Gainsborough and Lady Frances Jocelyn (daughter of Robert Jocelyn, 3rd Earl of Roden).

 Sir Thomas attended Harrow School and graduated B.A. from Trinity College, Cambridge in 1887.

 Career

 A director of the family-owned Truman, Hanbury, Buxton Brewery, Sir Thomas was a philanthropist supporting several organizations in the Anglican evangelical wing of the Church of England.
 He served as Temporary Major in the 2nd Battalion, Essex Volunteer Regiment, was a Justice of the Peace, and in 1905 the High Sheriff of Essex.

 Upon the death of his father in 1915, he inherited the baronetcy.